-Beginning in 2015-2016 schools will have developed and begun implementation of Restorative Justice (RJ) approaches, when appropriate, that resolve school disciplinary incidents by having personnel trained in restorative strategies and all parties involved willingly come together, identify the harm that was caused, and develop an agreement on how to restore harmony.
+Restorative Justice (RJ) approaches that resolve student interpersonal conflict harmony.
 Through the restorative process, the group develops a shared agreement for repairing harm and addressing root causes to prevent future harm.
 Restorative Justice (RJ) approaches may be used as an intervention consistent with the School-Wide Positive Behavior Intervention and Support (SWPBIS) policy for all school disciplinary incidents unless a recommendation for expulsion is required as under California Education Code Section 48915 or when safety is at risk.